meilisearch/documentation/learn/core_concepts/documents.md

 ## Primary field

 The primary field is a special field that must be present in all documents.
 Its attribute is the [primary key](/learn/core_concepts/primary_key.md#primary-key-2) and its value is the [document id](/learn/core_concepts/primary_key.md#document-id).
-If you try to [index a document](/learn/getting_started/quick_start.md#add-documents) that's incorrectly formatted, missing a primary key, or possessing the wrong primary key for a given index, it will cause an error and no documents will be added.
+If you try to [index a document](/learn/getting_started/quick_start.md#add-documents) that's missing a primary key or possessing the wrong primary key for a given index, it will cause an error and no documents will be added.

 To learn more, refer to the [primary key explanation](/learn/core_concepts/primary_key.md).